1. Radiator Air Intake

 Direct outside air to brake discs and rotors for additional cooling.

-Housing for the air cleaner that connects the air intake at the base of the windshield to the carburetor.
+Housing for the air cleaner that connects the air intake at the base of the windshield to the throttle body.

 Fabricated from 24-gauge/0.0247-inch (minimum) cold-rolled sheet metal.

-A cage of steel tubing inside the truck protects the driver during impacts and rollovers.
+A cage of steel tubing inside the car that protects the driver during impacts and rollovers.

-Area where the jackman places the jack to lift the truck during pit stops.
+Where the jackman places the jack to lift the car during pit stops.

-Safety device located in the driver-side window that keeps the driver's head and arms inside the truck during an accident.
+Safety device located in the driver-side window that keeps the driver's head and arms inside the car during an accident.

 Allows NASCAR fans to view the racing from the driver's perspective.

-Helps prevent the truck from becoming airborne when it is turned sideways or backward during a spin or contact.
+Help prevent the car from becoming airborne when it is turned sideways or backward during a spin or accident.

-Area where crew uses a tool to adjust the handling of the truck by altering the load on the rear springs.
+Area where the crew uses a tool to adjust the handling of the car by altering the load on the rear springs.

 Treadless radial tires designed specifically for racing.

-Directs air flowing over the rear of the truck, providing downforce to improve handling.
+Directs air flowing over the rear of the car, providing downforce to improve the handling.